ccao-data/data-architecture/dbt/models/model/docs.md

    data for final model runs. `model.train_card` is updated automatically on every model run, and it contains data for every run regardless of run type.
-2. `model.training_data` combines the training set and the test set for each final model run. `model.traing_card` only includes the training set.
+2. `model.training_data` combines the training set and the test set for each final model run. `model.train_card` only includes the training set.
 3. `model.training_data` contains the full set of characteristics for each sale.
    `model.train_card` only contains a minimal set of the most important characteristics.